cloudfoundry/docs-book-cloudfoundry/README.md

 This project publishes the App Cloud documentation as a web application.

-**Breaking Change**: This book uses a centralized layout repository, [docs-appcloud-layout](https://github.com/swisscom/docs-layout-repo).
+This book uses a centralized layout repository, [docs-appcloud-layout](https://github.com/swisscom/docs-layout-repo).
 You must clone this repository to run `bookbinder bind local`.

 The centralized layout repository is specified as the value of the `layout_repo` key in the `config.yml` file.